Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 How to get rid of irritability

-In the case of a mental pathology, treatment with folk remedies can be carried out with the permission of a psychiatrist, otherwise you can get the opposite result, for example, an exacerbation of the symptoms of the disease when taking hot baths.
+In the case of mental pathology, treatment with folk remedies can be carried out with the permission of a psychiatrist, otherwise you can get the opposite result, for example, an exacerbation of the symptoms of the disease when taking hot baths.

 Psychiatrist Bochkareva O.S.